menicgiulia/NetMedPy/README.md

 **1. Download and preprocess PPI networks**

 For this step, we use the `examples/VitaminD/supplementary/sup_code/data_integration/BioNets.ipynb` notebook and the `BioNetTools.py` module, which provides helper functions to fetch raw PPI files from BioGrid and STRING databases (MITAB, gz, or zip), extract them, convert to a pandas DataFrame, and dump out ready‑to‑use network CSVs.
+Consult the `BioNets.ipyn` notebook for package requirements.

 All processed networks will end up in `xamples/VitaminD/supplementary/sup_data/alternative_ppi/`.

 **2. Vitamin D targets**

 Use the same Vitamin D targets as in the main Vitamin D pipeline, shown in the previous example.
-These targets are generated by `examples/VitaminD/supplementary/sup_code/data_integration/Vit_D_Targets.ipynb` and stored in `examples/VitaminD/data/input/drug_targets/vitd_targets_cpie.pkl`.
+These targets are generated by the `examples/VitaminD/supplementary/sup_code/data_integration/Vit_D_Targets.ipynb` Notebook, and stored in `examples/VitaminD/data/input/drug_targets/vitd_targets_cpie.pkl`.

 **3. Run robustness analysis**

-Finally, open and run all cells in `examples/VitaminD/supplementary/sup_code/robustness/PPI_Robustness.ipynb`.
+Finally, run the Notebook `examples/VitaminD/supplementary/sup_code/robustness/PPI_Robustness.ipynb`.
+Consult this notebook for specifications on required packages.
 It will:

 - Load your main PPI from `examples/VitaminD/data/input/ppi/ppi_network.pkl`.